SiRa111/stock_viewer/lec_5/notes5.md

- unittest: code that CHECKS your original code
+ unittest: code that CHECKS units of your (typically fxns)

 --> assert: you are assuming that the given condition is true. if not it will raise an AssertionError